vandre-sales/meliva-ds/docs/docs/components/card.md

 ### Images

 Card images are displayed atop the card and will stretch to fit.
-Use the `with-image` attribute to add an image to the card.
+If using SSR, you need to also use the `with-image` attribute to add an image to the card (if not, it is added automatically).

 ```html {.example}
 <wa-card with-image class="card-image">